canonical/charmed-etcd-operator/README.md

 ## Documentation

-The [charmed etcd documentation](https://canonical-charmed-etcd.readthedocs-hosted.com) provides a tutorial for basic usage, multiple How-To's for guidance operational topics as well as detailed information about supported interfaces and integrations.
+The [charmed etcd documentation](https://canonical-charmed-etcd.readthedocs-hosted.com) provides a tutorial for basic usage, multiple how-to guides about operational topics, and detailed information about supported interfaces and integrations.

 ## Community and support